kekoziar/r-novice/_episodes/01-rstudio-intro.md

 ~~~
 {: .output}

-You can also use the combine function `c()` combine items separated by commas
+You can also use the combine function `c()` to combine items separated by commas.

 ~~~
 x <- c(1:5, 10:15)